 While it's not a major Android version update, Sprint is rolling out a pretty good upgrade to Evo LTE customers.
 The over-the-air software will add the ability to stream audio/video to a television set or other display via an MHL cable.
 Neat!

 The update will also bring a variety of improvements, including to WiFi, Bluetooth compatibility, and the proximity sensor while listening to voicemail.
 So hopefully you won't have to worry about your face pressing buttons now.
 Additionally, an issue where certain processes or applications shutdown unexpectedly should be resolved.

 Anyway, because we love you, we've mirrored the APK here for you to try out.
 Check your version first though, you may have already updated!
 We'll update this post if we spot anything new, and you let us know if you spot anything new.
+Teamwork.